 Once Render determines there is no content on a path, it starts matching your rules in order starting from the top.
 The first matching rule is applied to the request.

 The source must be a relative path.
 It will be matched with the relative path of the request URL.

-The destination can be a relative path or an absolute URL for redirect rules.
-It must be a relative path for rewrite rules.
+The destination can be a relative path or an absolute URL.

 You can use wildcards to match arbitrary request paths.

 * for wildcard matching in the source path.